-As of the first quarter of 2023, there are estimated to be approximately 286 million cars and trucks on the road in the United States and approximately 339 million cars and trucks on the road in Europe.
-In addition, it is estimated that approximately 75 million new cars were sold worldwide in 2023.
+As of the first quarter of 2025, there were an estimated 299 million cars and trucks on the road in the United States and approximately 431 million cars and trucks on the road in Europe.
+In addition, it is estimated that approximately 75 million new cars were sold worldwide in 2024.